fuseelements/ember-brunch-skeleton/README.md

 2. Indent using soft tabs set at 2 spaces.
 Continuation indents should be set to 4 spaces.
 3. Use the strict mode pragma liberally (i.e., `'use strict';`).
 4. For the model, view, and controller, implement corresponding unit tests in the matching sub-directory of the `test` directory.
-5. The unit tests follow uses the BDD expect assertion style.
+5. The unit tests use the BDD expect assertion style.
 Unfortunately, the should assertion style is not compatible with IE.

 ## Overview